kinxlo/Bytealley/docs/STYLE_GUIDE.md

   },
   ```
 - Use the global CSS variables
-- Use Tailwind CSS and shadCN exclusively.
+- Use Tailwind CSS and bytealley components exclusively.
-- UI components should be stored in `~/components/common`
+- UI general components should be stored in `~/components`
+- Page specific components should be stored in the page component folder
 - Modal components should be stored in `~/components/modals`
 - Layout components should be stored in `~/components/layouts`
-- All tests should be stored in `~/test`
+- All tests should be created in their page folder level upwards e.g
-- All emails are to be built with react email components and tailwind and stored in `~/emails/templates`
+  - landing-routes
+    - home
+      - page.tsx
+      - components
+      - views
+      - test (this test folder is used for only the home page)

 ## Contributing